orsinium-labs/true-north/README.md

 + Follows best practices of benchmarking to produce the most reliable results.
 + Detects caching and side-effects.
-+ Can trace memory usage and allocations.
++ Traces memory usage and allocations (opt-in).
-+ Opcodes tracing for reproducble benchmarks.
++ Opcodes tracing for reproducble benchmarks (opt-in).
 + 100% type safe.
 + Zero dependency.
 + Highly configurable.
 + Nice and colorful output.
 + Ships with CLI to discover and run all benchmarks.
++ A friendly API to write your own logic on top of benchmarks.

 ```text
 sorting algorithms